Lessons from Lamar Odom on the pitfalls of co-branding.

 They should call it B.K. and A.K. for Before Kardashian and After Kardashian.

 B.K.: Lamar Odom played 12 seasons with the LA Lakers, winning the NBA’s “6th Man” Award.
-He’s known as being one of the nice guys: incredibly loyal, generous, a “sweet soul” with any ego kept firmly in check.
+He’s known as being one of the nice people: incredibly loyal, generous, a “sweet soul” with any ego kept firmly in check.

 A.K.: Odom gets sucked into the Kardashian vortex, marrying Khloe.
 His life is displayed on reality TV through The Khloe & Lamar Show.
 His basketball starts to suffer.
 He continues to struggle with substance abuse.
 Then he’s found unconscious in a brothel.